From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Results

 To evaluate the performance of Dynaformer on binding affinity prediction, we tested it on the CASF-2016 benchmark dataset, which consisted of 285 protein-ligand complexes covering 57 different target classes~\cite{su2018comparative}.
-More specifically, we compared the scoring and ranking power between Dynaformer and a range of baseline methods, including docking-based~\cite{verdonk2003improved,friesner2004glide,trott2010autodock,korb2009empirical}, feature-based~\cite{dittrich2018converging,mooij2005general,su2018comparative,wang2002further,ballester2010machine,wang2017improving,sanchez2021extended}, voxel-based~\cite{stepniewska2018development,jimenez2018k,zheng2019onionnet} and graph-based~\cite{nguyen2021graphdta,yang2019analyzing,lim2019predicting,maziarka2020molecule,klicpera2020directional,song2020communicative,li2021structure} methods, following the same evaluation protocols as provided by CASF-2016.
-The scoring power of a model refers to its ability to accurately predict the binding affinities, which can be measured using metrics Pearson's correlation coefficient (Pearson $\bm{r}$), root-mean-square error (RMSE), and standard deviation (SD), while the ranking power of a model indicates its ability to correctly rank the relative order of binding ligands, which can be measured using metrics Spearman's coefficient (Spearman $\bm{\rho}$), Kendall's coefficient (Kendall $\bm{\tau}$), and predictive index (PI).
-The scoring and ranking performances of different methods are shown in Fig.~\ref{fig:casf-eval}\textbf{A} and Fig.~\ref{fig:casf-eval}\textbf{B}, respectively.
-The test results showed that, Dynaformer outperformed all the baseline methods.
-In addition, the prediction scatter plot revealed a high correlation with Pearson $r$ of 0.858 and a low prediction bias with RMSE of 1.114 between the Dynaformer predicted and experimentally measured binding affinities Fig.~\ref{fig:casf-eval}\textbf{C}.
+Following the CASF-2016 evaluation protocols, we compared the scoring and ranking power of Dynaformer to a variety of baseline methods, including docking-based~\cite{verdonk2003improved,friesner2004glide,trott2010autodock,korb2009empirical}, feature-based~\cite{dittrich2018converging,mooij2005general,su2018comparative,wang2002further,ballester2010machine,wang2017improving,sanchez2021extended, shiota2023multi}, voxel-based~\cite{stepniewska2018development,jimenez2018k,zheng2019onionnet}, and graph-based~\cite{nguyen2021graphdta,yang2019analyzing,lim2019predicting,maziarka2020molecule,klicpera2020directional,song2020communicative,li2021structure} methods.
+In this evaluation, the same PDBBind dataset for finetuning Dynaformer was utilized for the training of all baseline methods, with the exception of ECIF~\cite{sanchez2021extended} and MSECIF~\cite{shiota2023multi}, as they were trained on a PDBBind subset as reported in the original studies.
+Moreover, the prediction results of docking-based and other feature-based methods were obtained from the CASF-2016 benchmark dataset.
+This experimental setting guaranteed a fair comparison of different methods.
+The scoring power of a model refers to its ability to accurately predict binding affinities, which can be measured using the metrics Pearson's correlation coefficient (Pearson $\bm{r}$), root-mean-square error (RMSE), and standard deviation (SD), while the ranking power of a model indicates its ability to correctly rank the relative order of binding ligands, which can be measured using the metrics Spearman's coefficient (Spearman $\bm{\rho}$), Kendall's coefficient (Kendall $\bm{\tau}$), and predictive index (PI).
+The scoring and ranking performances of different methods are shown in Figure~\ref{fig:casf-eval}\textbf{A} and \textbf{B}, respectively.
+The evaluation results showed that Dynaformer outperformed all the baseline methods.
+In addition, the prediction scatter plot in Figure~\ref{fig:casf-eval}\textbf{C} revealed a high correlation with a Pearson $\bm{r}$ of 0.858 and a low prediction bias with an RMSE of 1.114 between the Dynaformer predicted and experimentally measured binding affinities.